 for all positive $\gamma$.
 To prove the Lemma, it thus remains to show that for all positive $\gamma, a$,

 where the supremum is carried over all densities $f$ with respect to $\nu_{\widehat \alpha,N(K+2)}^N$ such that $D_{N(K+2)} (f)\le C N^{d-2}$.
-This is a consequence of the one and two blocks estimates stated below (see \cite{gpv, kl} for the now standard proofs).
-The one block estimate ensures the average of local functions in some large microscopic boxes can be replaced by its mean with respect to the grand-canonical measure parametrized by the particles density in these boxes.
-While the two blocks estimate ensures the particles density over large microscopic boxes is close to the one over small macroscopic boxes: \begin{lemma}[One block estimate] Fix a constant profile $\widehat \rho = (\rho_1,\rho_2,\rho_3) \in (0,1)^3$,
+This is a consequence of the one and two block estimates stated below (see \cite{gpv, kl} for the now standard proofs).
+The one block estimate ensures the average of local functions in some large microscopic boxes can be replaced by its mean with respect to the grand-canonical measure parametrized by the particle density in these boxes.
+While the two block estimate ensures the particle density over large microscopic boxes is close to the one over small macroscopic boxes: \begin{lemma}[One block estimate] Given a constant profile $\widehat \rho = (\rho_1,\rho_2,\rho_3) \in (0,1)^3$,